lheisey/ppv-addons/README.md

     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.

+* tags-by-number - Displays all tags and count for each.
+Output list will be paged.
+Shortcode options:
+    * posts_per_page [default 24] - Set number of tags per page for paged output.
+    * order [default DESC] - Whether to display posts in ascending (ASC) or descending (DESC) order.

 ## Installation ##

 1. Upload ppv-addons.zip to plugins via WordPress admin panel or upload unzipped folder to the `/wp-content/plugins/` folder.